Ikejiri-ōhashi Station

 Ikejiri-ōhashi Station (池尻大橋駅, Ikejiri-ōhashi-eki) is a railway station on the Tokyu Den-en-toshi Line extending through Setagaya, Tokyo and Meguro, Tokyo, Japan.
 It is operated by the private railway operator Tokyu Corporation.
-Ikejiri-Ōhashi station is the easternmost station in Setagaya.
+Ikejiri-ōhashi station is the easternmost station in Setagaya.
 The station number is DT-02.

 Station layout

 The station consists of two underground side platforms.

 Platforms

 History

 The station opened on April 7, 1977.

+In the 2015 data available from Japan’s Ministry of Land, Infrastructure, Transport and Tourism, Ikejiri-Ōhashi → Shibuya was one of the train segments among Tokyo's most crowded train lines during rush hour.